Unintended pregnancy: Costs and potential savings

 The public cost of unintended pregnancy is estimated to be about 11 billion dollars per year in short-term medical costs.
-This includes costs of births, one year of infant medical care and costs of fetal loss.
+This includes costs of births, one year of infant medical care, and costs of fetal loss.
 Preventing unintended pregnancy would save the public over 5 billion dollars per year in short-term medical costs.
 Savings in long-term costs and in other areas would be much larger.

-By another estimate, the direct medical costs of unintended pregnancies, not including infant medical care, was $5 billion in 2002.
+By another estimate, the direct medical costs of unintended pregnancies, not including infant medical care, were $5 billion in 2002.

-The Brookings Institution conducted research and their results show that taxpayers spend more than $12 billion each year on unintended pregnancies.
+The Brookings Institution conducted research, and its results show that taxpayers spend more than $12 billion each year on unintended pregnancies.
 They also find that, if all unintended pregnancies were prevented, the resulting savings on medical spending alone would equal more than three-quarters of the federal FY 2010 appropriation for the Head Start and Early Head Start programs and would be roughly equivalent to the amount that the federal government spends each year on the Child Care and Development Fund (CCDF).
 Contraceptive use saved an estimated $19 billion in direct medical costs from unintended pregnancies in 2002.